- Garden / Landscaping / Patio — 248

 - Prevent your pond from totally freezing over in the winter by allowing a tennis ball to float on the surface.
 Once the ice has formed, remove the ball to leave a small breathing hole

-- If you pond becomes covered in blanket weed you must act quickly to remove this algae
+- If your pond becomes covered in the blanket weed you must act quickly to remove these algae

 As the saying goes, prevention is better than cure!
 The very best way to control the conditions of your pond and ensure they are the best for the inhabitants of the water is to use an electronic blanket weed controller.